Breathalyzer Calibration: The Evidence Your Attorney Should Be Pulling

 Even a properly calibrated device operated by a certified technician after a legitimate observation period produces a result with an error margin.

-Most forensic breath testing devices have an accepted margin of error of ±0.005 to ±0.02 BAC.
+Most forensic breath testing devices have an accepted margin of error of ±0.005 to ±0.02 BAC (Forensic Science International, breath alcohol testing standards).
 That means a reading of .08 could actually be anywhere from .06 to .10.
 For someone who blew .08 or .09, that margin is the entire case.

-Two additional factors that Scheck's forensic challenge approach targets:
+Two additional factors that the forensic challenge approach targets:

 Partition ratio assumption.
 Breathalyzers don't measure blood alcohol directly.
 They measure breath alcohol and multiply by a standard ratio (2100:1 in most jurisdictions) to estimate blood alcohol.
-But that ratio varies between individuals.
-It can range from 1100:1 to 3500:1 depending on body temperature, breathing pattern, hematocrit levels, and other factors.
+But that ratio varies between individuals, from roughly 1100:1 to 3500:1 depending on body temperature, breathing pattern, hematocrit levels, and other factors (Journal of Analytical Toxicology, partition ratio studies).
 Some people will consistently test higher on a breathalyzer than their actual blood alcohol.
 Your attorney should know whether partition ratio challenges are viable in your jurisdiction.

 Radio frequency interference.
 Older breathalyzer models are susceptible to RF interference from police radios, cell phones, and other electronic devices.
 If the test was administered in a patrol car or booking area with active radio equipment, RFI is a legitimate challenge.
 Newer models have RFI detectors, but "has a detector" and "detector was functioning properly" aren't the same thing.